Luotianyi-0712/temp-cloud-drive/README.md

 GPL-3.0 license.
 See LICENSE for details.

 ## Support
-For issues and feature requests, please open an issue.
+For issues and feature requests, please open an [issue](https://github.com.Luotianyi-0712/temp-cloud-drive/issues)